Zucchini Noodle Carbonara

 Whisk the half-and-half and cornstarch in a small bowl.
 Pour the mixture into the skillet and mix well with the Large Chef’s Tongs.
 Add the peas and cook for 3–4 minutes, or until the sauce starts to thicken slightly.

-Grate the Parmesan with the Microplane® Adjustable Fine Grater.
-Add the Parmesan, salt, and pepper to the skillet and mix well.
+Grate the Parmesan and add with the salt and pepper to the skillet and mix well.

 Remove the skillet from the heat and let it stand for 3–5 minutes to thicken.